ManiMozaffar/aioclock/docs/examples/fastapi.md

-To run AioClock with FastAPI, you can run it on background with FastAPI lifespan, next to your asgi.
+To run AioClock with FastAPI, you can run it in the background with FastAPI lifespan, next to your asgi.

 ```python
 from aioclock import AioClock